 We’re here to take a potentially controversial stance: video games are art.
 I know, it’s pretty wild.
 Congratulate us on our iconoclasm.
 But even if video games are an artform unto themselves, the word “cinematic” usually comes out to describe particularly arty games.
 Games have adapted movie-style visuals and storytelling quite well, but, with a few notable exceptions, movies have yet to really capture what makes a particular game title great.
 Hasn’t stopped them from trying!
 And Netflix has set its sights on one of the pillars of modern video gaming with a BioShock movie.
+After this adaptation announcement earlier this year, the movie is gaining traction with a director and writer on board.

 Netflix, 2K and Take-Two Interactive are partnering to produce a film adaptation of the renowned video game franchise BioShock.— Netflix Geeked (@NetflixGeeked) February 15, 2022